-2.7.4.14.3 Predete

-Predetermined Distribution Addressee Indicators (PDAIs) shall be used whenever possible on AFTN messages between States which have agreed to make use of the predetermined distribution system.

-AFTN messages carrying Predetermined Distribution Addressee Indicators allocated by the State receiving the message shall be routed to the addressees listed on the associated list of Addressee Indicators described in 2.7.4.11.5.

-States shall send their list of selected Predetermined Distribution Addressee Indicators together with the associated lists of Addressee Indicators to:

-- a) the States from which they will receive AFTN messages for predetermined distribution, to assure correct routing; and - the States which will originate AFTN messages for predetermined distribution to facilitate the treatment of requests for retransmission and to assist originators in using the Predetermined Distribution Addressee Indicators correctly.

-The list of Addressee Indicators associated with a Predetermined Distribution Addressee Indicator shall include either:

-- Addressee Indicators for national distribution; or - b) Addressee Indicators for international distribution; or - c) Predetermined Distribution Addressee Indicators for international distribution; or - d) any combination of a), b) and c).

-Message format - International Alphabet No. 5 (IA-5)
+- 2.4.4.14.3 Predetermined Distribution Addressee Indicators (PDAIs) shall be used whenever possible on AFTN messages between States which have agreed to make use of the predetermined distribution system. - 2.4.4.14.4 AFTN messages carrying Predetermined Distribution Addressee Indicators allocated by the State receiving the message shall be routed to the addressees listed on the associated list of Addressee Indicators described in 2.4.4.11.5. - 2.4.4.14.5 States shall send their list of selected Predetermined Distribution Addressee Indicators together with the associated lists of Addressee Indicators to: - a) the States from which they will receive AFTN messages for predetermined distribution, to assure correct routing; and - b) the States which will originate AFTN messages for predetermined distribution to facilitate the treatment of requests for retransmission and to assist originators in using the Predetermined Distribution Addressee Indicators correctly. - 2.4.4.14.5.1 The list of Addressee Indicators associated with a Predetermined Distribution Addressee Indicator shall include either: - a) Addressee Indicators for national distribution; or - b) Addressee Indicators for international distribution; or - c) Predetermined Distribution Addressee Indicators for international distribution; or - d) any combination of a), b) and c). - 2.4.4.15 Message format International Alphabet No. 5 (IA-5)

-When it has been agreed between the Administrations concerned to use International Alphabet No. 5 (IA-5) the format described in 2.7.4.12 through 2.7.4.12.3 shall be used.
-It is the responsibility of Administrations using IA-5 to accommodate adjacent AFTN stations employing ITA-2 code in the format described in 2.7.4.2.
+When it has been agreed between the Administrations concerned to use International Alphabet No. 5 (IA-5) the format described in 2.4.4.12 through 2.4.4.12.3 shall be used.
+It is the responsibility of Administrations using IA-5 to accommodate adjacent AFTN stations employing ITA-2 code in the format described in 2.4.4.2.

-All messages, other than those prescribed in 2.7.4.1.8 and 2.7.4.8.3 shall comprise the components specified in 2.7.4.12.1 to 2.7.4.12.6 inclusive.
+All messages, other than those prescribed in 2.4.4.1.8 and 2.4.4.8.3 shall comprise the components specified in 2.4.4.12.1 to 2.4.4.12.6 inclusive.

-Note 1.- An illustration of the IA-5 message format is given in
+Note 1.- An illustration of the IA-5 message format is given in Figure 2.4-4

-Figure 2.7-4.

 Note 2.- In the subsequent standards relative to message format the following symbols have been used in making reference to the functions assigned to certain signals in IA-5.
-(See ICAO Annex 10 Volume III, Part I, 8.6.1 and Tables 2.8-2 and 2.8-3.)
+(See CAR-ANS Part 7, 7.8.6.1 and Tables 7.8-2 and 7.8-3.)

-Symbol

-Signification
+Symbol Signification

 < CARRIAGE RETURN (character position 0/13)

-■ LINE FEED (character position 0/10)
+≡ LINE FEED (character position 0/10)

-→ SPACE (character position 2/0)
+$\rightarrow$ SPACE (character position 2/0)

-2.7.4.15.1 Heading
+2.4.4.15.1 Heading